reuterk/pocli/README.md

   `poc get --destination=temp file1 file2 file3`

+* remove remote file(s)

+  `poc rm file1 file2`

 Under the hood
 --------------

-In any case a client (== connection) needs to be created.
-This requires a valid configuration.
-The configuration file is located at "~/.pocrc".
+The connection to an OwnCloud instance requires a valid configuration.
+The configuration file is located at "~/.pocrc" and created at the first invocation of the `poc` command.
+The default configuration is for the MPCDF datashare service, however, it can be configured freely to connect to other OwnCloud instances.
 No credentials are ever stored in "~/.pocrc".

 Credentials and security considerations